Clinical Health Psychology Fellowship Program

 - performing a program evaluation of an existing program;

-- creating a new program that will directly benefit patients or that will enhance or improve care in the Department of Behavioral Medicine or in the clinic where the fellow is practicing and using outcome measures to evaluate, or
+- creating a new program that will directly benefit patients or that will enhance or improve care in the Department of Behavioral Medicine or in the clinic where the fellow is practicing and outlining steps for program evaluation, or

 - writing a detailed, publishable-quality literature review.

-Faculty: The Clinical Health core faculty consists of 7 health psychologists who are all embedded in primary care or these specialty clinics: Pain, Cardiology and Hematology/Oncology.
+Faculty: The Clinical Health core faculty consists of 5 health psychologists who are all embedded in primary care or these specialty clinics: Pain, Pulmonary, Cardiology, and Hematology/Oncology.
 All faculty members have considerable experience in their specialty fields.
-The San Antonio Military Medical Center (SAMMC) Department of Behavioral Medicine supports an APA-accredited internship, as well as several other postdoctoral Fellowships.
-Fellows in these other training programs are also involved in joint
+The BAMC Department of Behavioral Medicine supports an APA-accredited internship, as well as several other postdoctoral Fellowships.
+Fellows in these other training programs participate in some fellowship didactic training (e.g. hypnosis seminar, psychopharmacology seminar) with Clinical Health Psychology fellows.
+Therefore, numerous opportunities for joint training and professional socialization are offered.

 Stipend and benefits: Fellows are term Government Service (GS) federal employees and will be eligible for federal benefits.
 The first year Fellow is paid at the GS-11 level, with locality adjustment.
 There exists the opportunity for second year Fellows to be paid at the GS-12 level, if licensed and determined to be in good standing, however, this does not occur immediately upon completion of requirements.
-Go to this URL to determine the salary: http://www.opm.gov/oca/09tables/indexGS.asp.
-Select "Complete set of locality pay tables" and then select "Locality pay area of rest of U.S." G.S. positions include generous annual and sick leave, federal holidays, low cost healthcare plans and enrollment in the G.S. pension and employee/employer-funded retirement savings plan.
+Go to this URL to determine the salary: http://apps.opm.gov/SpecialRates/2012/Table031801012012.aspx.
+G.S. positions include generous annual and sick leave, federal holidays, low cost healthcare plans and enrollment in the G.S. pension and employee/employer-funded retirement savings plan.

 Qualifications: Applicants must be U.S. citizens.
 Applicants must be from an APA-accredited graduate program and have completed an APA-accredited internship.
 Applicants must have completed all requirements for graduation before starting the Fellowship.
-Ideal candidates will have some coursework in brain-behavior relationships and practica experiences with a health psychology population.
+Ideal candidates will have coursework in health psychology or brain-behavior relationships and practica experiences with a health psychology focus.
 Additionally, applicants are expected to have completed at least one major rotation in their internship in assessment/treatment of individuals for whom medical illness is a primary concern.

 Accreditation: The Fellowship is APA-accredited.
 For information concerning the accreditation status of this program, please contact the Commission on Accreditation of the American Psychological Association: Telephone 202-336-5979, at the American Psychological Association, 750 First Street, N. E., Washington, DC.
-20002-4242; web address: www.apa.org/ed/accreditation
+20002-4242; email: APAAccred@apa.org or web address: www.apa.org/ed/accreditation

 - A letter of interest

-- A copy of official transcripts (including undergraduate for Clinical Health)
+- A copy of official transcripts (including undergraduate)

 - Graduate transcripts listing courses, grades and degrees